RiccardoDominici/SpeciesOfPlantsClassifier/README.md

 2. ***Data description***

-In order to train our model we were given a dataset by the professors containing 3542 photos of plants, divided in 8 subfolders, one for each of the species that we needed to recognize, each one of those photos with a dimension of 96x96x3.
+In order to train our model, we were given a dataset by the professors containing 3542 photos of plants, divided in 8 subfolders, one for each of the species that we needed to recognize, each one of those photos with a dimension of 96x96x3.

 3. ***Setting the Model Metadata***